stelltec/aerlytix-website-v2/src/services/integrations.md

 ---
 title: "Integration"
-header: "System and Data Integration"
+header: "System and data integration"
 summary: "Robust Integration capabilities enable the streamlined data flow from multiple sources to to BI reporting tools"
 ---